Santa Clara Valley: The Valley of Heart's Delight

 The valley with its scenic beauty, mild climate, and thousands of acres of blooming fruit trees was known as "The Valley of Heart's Delight".
 Various fruit cooperatives were formed in the area to deal with economic issues, including the California Fruit Union (founded in 1883) and the Santa Clara County Fruit Exchange (founded in 1892).
 Prunes were a major crop, with the valley was producing the majority of prunes in California by 1900 and shipped internationally.
 Water was supplied from an artesian aquifer and when the water table dropped, wells were pumped.
 Many orchards were small with housing and fruit growing in a dispersed pattern.
 By the 1920s and 1930s, the agricultural and horticultural industries were doing well in the valley and included 18 canneries, 13 dried-fruit packing houses, and 12 fresh-fruit and vegetable shipping firms, and they were shipping internationally.
-Del Monte and Sunsweet are two brands which originated in the Santa Clara Valley.

 The need for workers greatly exceeded the local population and in the nineteenth century, Chinese and Japanese immigrants met that need.
 Toward the end of the nineteenth century many Italians and other immigrants from Southern and Eastern Europe came to the valley and worked in the orchards and canneries.
 During the 20th century there were Filipino immigrants and increasing numbers of immigrants from Mexico who during World War II became the dominant agricultural workforce.
 The town of San Jose was dominated by its business community, which was in part composed of Irish Catholics, who had a self-contained social life which did not include immigrant labor.
 There was marked prejudice against Asians, particularly Chinese, who gradually left the valley.